coudertlab/simple-adsorption-workflow/README.md

 - [ ] step 2 : One need details about the node architecture to launch in parallel all simulations.

-- [ ] step 3 : It plots a single isotherm, i.e., a series of (pressure, loading) values and/or check consistency of RASPA outputs.
-Default directory : `./data/plots/`.
+- [x] step 3 : isotherms are stored in `./data/isotherms/` as CSV files and are associated to a unique identifier `isokey`.
+In order to retrieve simulation parameters, one relies on the `isotherms.csv`.

 ## To do (Priority)
 - [x] Find the cif file(s) in CoRE MOF from its six-letter CSD code